 - Your tongue moves even in your sleep, transporting saliva to the back of your throat to make it easier to swallow.

 - Your tongue also happens to be a haven for bacteria, so brushing your tongue is just as important as brushing your teeth.

 - Your tongue can heal faster than any other component of your body, important if you’ve ever managed to burn it on something!

 - Your tongue has a total of 8 muscles in it that help it move around and speak clearly.

 - There are a total of 2-4,000 taste buds located on your tongue, this doesn’t count the other taste buds located elsewhere in your mouth!

 These are just some of the incredibly facts about your tongue, and the rest of your mouth is just as interesting!
-If you want to learn more contact Dr. Duc Pham at Premier Dental of South Orange County to learn more today!
+If you want to learn more contact Dr. Marian Bradford at Premier Dental of South Orange County to learn more today!
 Their team of experts work hard to support the Santa Monica, CA community with expert dental care and they’d be happy to welcome your family into their body of patients.
 Don’t let bad breath and poor dental health impact your life, contact Premier Dental and make an appointment today!